Aqcuire

 Creation

-Creating a Data Acquisition flow can be done by simply clicking on "+" at the top of the screen on the homepage for the Data Acquisition module.
+Creating an Acquisition flow can be done by simply clicking on "+" at the top of the screen on the homepage for the Acquire module.

 Create a new Data Acquisition flow by clicking "+".